havardtl/coco/README.md

 # coco
-Confocal counter (coco) that extracts information about objects from confocal images. coco also contains a sister version for analyzing brightfield organoid images called boco.
+Confocal counter (coco) is a program that extracts information about objects from confocal images. coco also contains a sister version for analyzing brightfield organoid images called boco.

 coco was designed to analyze confocal images of small intestinal organoids.
 Specifically, it is implemented to count the number of tuft cells per organoid as well as extracting size information about each organoid, but it should be useful for other types of quantification as well.